Reading Time: 23 minutes

 1.2.c a statute or a provision of a statute is a reference to that statute or provision as amended or re-enacted at the relevant time;

-1.2.d “these Terms and Conditions” is a reference to these Terms and Conditions as may be amended or supplemented at the relevant time;
+1.2.d “these Terms and Conditions” is a reference to these Terms and Conditions as may be amended or supplemented according to the needs of the Company;

 1.2.e a clause is a reference to a clause of these Terms and Conditions;